 Here you may find you need to pause for a minute.
 Remind yourself that you are not Oliver Twist begging for a donation.
 You are partnering with donors to change your state.
-Take a deep breath and hit 'call' on your phone.
+Take a deep breath, and hit 'call' on your phone.

-You'll likely go to voicemail on this first call, but if the donor answers, you have the script.
+You'll likely go to voicemail on this first call, but if the donor answers you have the script in front of you.